Participant (company): Name change, more political outreach

 The company also expanded in non-film production as well.
 In March, Participant agreed to conduct outreach and social advocacy efforts on behalf of the Lionsgate/Roadside Attractions documentary The Cove about dolphin slaughters by Japanese villagers in a cove near fishing grounds.
 The firm's TakePart website also released a new iPhone application, Givabit, which solicits charitable donations for Participant Media's nonprofit advocacy partners from iPhone users once a day.
 In June, the company established a new book publishing subsidiary, headed by Vice President of Publishing Lynn Hirshfield (who changed titles within the company).DiOrio, Carl.
 "Lynn Hirshfield Upped at Participant."
 The Hollywood Reporter.
 June 8, 2009.
 Liana Schwarz was promoted to Senior Vice President of Campaign Development and Operations.

-On September 16, the company signed an agreement with Submarine Entertainment under which they would handle North American sales of upcoming documentaries and act as a consultant on worldwide sales of its documentaries.

 On January 28, 2010, Participant Media co-presented director Mark Lewis' documentary, Cane Toads: The Conquest at the Sundance Film Festival.
 The film, according to Daily Variety said, was the "first specialty doc filmed in digital 3D."
 A month later, Bonnie Stylides left Summit Entertainment to become Participant's Senior Vice-President of Business Affairs.
 The studio's hit documentary, Waiting for "Superman", garnered media acclaim, and Participant inked a worldwide distribution deal with Paramount shortly before its premiere at Sundance.
 It also sold North American distribution rights for its documentary, Countdown to Zero, to Magnolia Pictures, and distribution rights to its documentary Climate of Change to Tribeca Film (a division of Robert De Niro's Tribeca Enterprises).